 For further information about university dormitories and private apartments, please refer to the following pages.

 Your first stipend from MEXT will be transferred to your Japanese postal savings account in the middle of November at the earliest.
 Therefore, it is suggested that you bring at least 150,000 JPY to cover various expenses during your first 6 to 8 weeks in Japan.

 Guidance on opening a bank account will be provided from the Student Support Division.

 Incoming students to Tokyo Tech must apply for student ID cards.
-Download the form, fill it out, and send the Excel sheets with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 31.
+Fill out the application form sent to successful MEXT Scholars by email and send the Excel sheets with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 31.

 If your name does not fit in the space, you can indicate your first or middle name as an initial.

 Please understand that Tokyo Tech will NOT reply to emails requesting confirmation of the receipt of the pledge and the application for a student ID card.
 Tokyo Tech will notify you only if your documents have not reached the International Student Exchange Division by the stated deadline or if the documents contain errors or omissions.

 Please make sure to bring the following certificates (in English, original or certified copies) with you when you come to Japan: